Foraging in the Wild with Langdon Cook

 Langdon shares some of the spectacular experiences he’s had – whether deep in emerald forests or enjoying meals using the treasures he has found.
 We discuss his adventures searching for morel mushrooms, hunting for lingcod underwater, having his food prepared for him in China, and even picking dandelions in urban areas.

-Ultimately, foraging helps us appreciate the full spectrum of our sensual experience.
+Ultimately, foraging helps us appreciate the full spectrum of our sensory experience.
 We move from the fluorescent-lit aisles of our neighborhood grocery stores – and the standardized flavors contained within them – into an all-encompassing, dense wonderland containing a plurality of flavors and textures that will be new to us.

 There is this atavistic impulse – these ancestral buttons that the act of foraging pushes.